Lazr1026/regionchange/docs/home.md

    - If you get an error about the gamepad region, ignore it.
 This is to be expected.
 1. Complete initial setup.
    - You will see duplicate titles.
 This is normal as the titles from the original region are still installed.
+1. Get back into recovery_menu and start wupserver again.
+1. Insert `yeet_titles('REGION')` into the CLI.
+   - Replace `REGION` with the consoles original region.
+1. Wait for the old titles to be removed.
+1. Once finished, Insert `flush_mlc()` into the CLI.
+1. Exit wupclient (`exit()`).
+1. Press a button on the wiiu to shut down wupserver and go to `Shutdown`.

 ### Removing the Gamepad Update Nag
 1. Get back into recovery_menu and start wupserver again.